openvinotoolkit/openvino_contrib/modules/cuda_plugin/README.md

 * NC - Supported

 ## License
-OpenVINO™ CUDA plugin is licensed under [Apache License Version 2.0](LICENSE).
+OpenVINO™ NVIDIA GPU plugin is licensed under [Apache License Version 2.0](LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.